 We keep a complete stock of A.A.
-Conference approved literature and media for purchase by groups, individuals, and other organizations.
+Conference-approved literature and media for purchase by groups, individuals, and other organizations.
 You can also find medallions and a selection of non-A.A. books and merchandise.

-Public Information –
+05. Public Information

-Meeting Guide –
+06. Meeting Guide

-Where and When –
+07. Where and When

-The Central Office also publishes & prints a meeting directory, the Where & When, updated often.
-The W&W is issued to local meeting rooms, hospitals, and to anyone needing meeting information at their fingertips.
-It contains meeting times & dates, and addresses and phone numbers of where A.A. can be found.
-Want to add a meeting to the Where and When?
-Click Here
+The Central Office also publishes and prints a meeting directory, “Where and When,” which is updated often.
+The W&W is issued to local meeting rooms, hospitals, and anyone needing meeting information at their fingertips.
+It contains meeting times and dates, addresses, and phone numbers for where A.A. can be found.

-The Office maintains a current list of A.A.’s who are willing to make 12-step calls.
-When our phone volunteer receives a call for help, he contacts someone on our list as close to the caller’s location as possible, to make that 12-step call.
-Are you an AA member and want to add your name to the 12th step call list?
-Click Here
+The Office maintains a list of A.A.s willing to make 12-step calls.
+When our phone volunteer receives a call for help, he contacts someone on our list as close to the caller’s location as possible to make that 12-step call.

-Our Central Office is staffed Monday and Thursday from 10:00 — 5:00, Tuesday, Wednesday and Friday from 10:00 — 5:00 and Saturdays from 10:00—1:00 with committed volunteer sober A.A. members, who answer phones and run the cash register.
-Each one is given an orientation, and provides information and connections to other sober members for the alcoholic in need of help.
+Our Central Office is normally staffed Monday through Friday from 10:00 AM – 5:00 PM with committed volunteer sober A.A. members who answer phones and run the cash register.
+Each one is given an orientation and provides information and connections to other sober members for the alcoholic in need of help.

-Intergroup Committee –
+10. Intergroup Committee

-Intergroup Representatives—A.A. home group members elected to attend the meeting, and carry information back and forth.
+Intergroup Representatives: A.A. home group members elected to attend the meeting and carry information back and forth.